Copyright Agency collects licence fees for uses of content that would otherwise require a copyright clearance from a

-In some cases, a member may not want to receive payments for certain works the educational statutory licence but have not indicated their intentions in their terms and conditions.
+In some cases, a member may not want to receive payments for certain works under the educational statutory licence.
+Please contact us so we can update your terms and conditions and exclude future payment for those titles.

 complaints and disputes

 Complaints and disputes arise from time-to-time between members regarding who controls the rights in works and, consequently, to whom Copyright Agency should make payments to.

 We are committed to fair and transparent dealings with our licensees and members so we’ve developed a complaints procedure.
 Our procedure complies with the requirements of Australian Standard 10002:2006, guidelines for complaints handling in organisations (the Standard).
 The procedure is administered in accordance with the Standard, and the Code of Conduct for Copyright Collecting Societies.